Suffolk Energy Gateway

 Haverhill town centre transport report

-Download the Haverhill Town Centre Transport Report - a summary the priority messages and recommendations resulting from consultation events held in September 2013.
+Download the Haverhill Town Centre Transport Report (PDF, 440KB), which includes a summary, the priority messages and recommendations resulting from consultation events held in September 2013.

 The report will be used in the St Edmundsbury Borough Council master-planning process and will inform any future changes to the town centre.